 What the heck is a trim?
 If you’ve been car shopping lately, you may have noticed new cars advertised with a “starting” price.
 That’s because manufacturers will offer different “versions” of the same vehicle model based on what features it has.
 A trim level, also called a trim package, is a version of the car model that has specific features.

 Manufacturers typically bundle upgrades into trim packages.
 If you want to add more bells and whistles to your vehicle beyond the standard model, you need to upgrade the trim level.
 More sophisticated tech makes your car more expensive to repair, which impacts your insurance premiums.
 Upgrading to a more powerful engine could also increase the cost of car insurance if providers think you are more likely to speed.
 Which car has the cheapest insurance in Ontario?
-The one with a most basic trim package.
+The one with the most basic trim package.

 Car shopping tips for cheaper insurance